Himalee/tic-tac-toe-elm/README.md

 3. Install dependencies with `$ npm install`
 4. Run unit tests by running `$ elm-test`
 6. Run integration tests by opening a new terminal window and starting development server with `$ elm reactor`.
 Then run `$ npm run cypress:open`
+7. To start the app, first build it with the command `$ elm make src/Main.elm --output src/index.js`.
+Then `$ open public/index.html`.
-7. Start the app by running `$ elm reactor`.
-This runs the app in the development mode.
+8. Alternatively, run the app in development mode.
+Start the app by running `$ elm reactor`.
 Open [http://localhost:8000/src/Main.elm](http://localhost:8000/src/Main.elm) to view it in the browser.
-8. Alternatively, build the app with `$ elm make src/Main.elm --output main.js` and open `index.html` which is in the root of the project.

 #### Roadmap